norvig/paip-lisp/docs/chapter1.md

   to that value, and return the value as the result.
 The rule for defun is to define a new function, and return the name of the function.
 The rule for quote is to return the first argument unevaluated.
-The notation 'x is actually an

-1.9 SUMMARY: THE LISP EVALUATION RULE 23 abbreviation for the special form expression (quote x).
+The notation 'x is actually an abbreviation for the special form expression (quote x).
 Similarly, the notation

 \# '/is an abbreviation for the special form expression (f uncti on f).